drakeor/koiz-os/README.md

 # Requirements to build

-- Rust (Nightly required.
-Can use `rustup default nightly` to install it)

-- Phil Opp's Rust BootImage (`cargo install bootimage`)

-- LLVM Tools (`rustop component add llvm-tools-preview`)

 - FASM (https://flatassembler.net/download.php)

 # Running

 - You can run this OS bare metal or on QEMU (qemu-x86_64).
-You'll probably need to pass -fdr to QEMU to get it to work.
+You'll probably need to pass -fda to QEMU to get it to work.

 # FAQ